-UPDATE 2-China's CITIC Agri Fund buys Dow corn seed assets for $1.1 bln
+CORRECTED-UPDATE 2-China's CITIC Agri Fund buys Dow corn seed assets for $1.1 bln

 The deal includes seed processing plants and seed research centers, a copy of Dow AgroSciences' Brazilian corn germplasm bank, the Morgan seed brand and a license for the use of the Dow Sementes brand for a certain period of time, Dow said on Tuesday.

-The assets, which generated revenue of about $287 million in 2016, are being sold by Dow to meet conditions set by U.S. antitrust regulators for its $130 billion merger with DuPont.
+The assets, which generated revenue of about $287 million in 2016, are being sold by Dow to meet conditions set by Brazilian antitrust regulators for its $130 billion merger with DuPont.

 The deal will boost China's share of the global seed business, which is being remade by a series of huge mergers.